Teaching

 Mark's courses examine many of the legal, policy and ethical issues raised by the emergence and dominance of the Internet as a means for communication, commerce and social interaction.

 Mark also serves on the boards for the Institute on Political Journalism and the Journalism Education Association's magazine.
-He regularly gives talks around the country on journalism and media law.
+He regularly gives talks around the world on his areas of expertise.

 Mark's courses examine many of the legal, policy and ethical issues raised by the emergence and dominance of the Internet as a means for communication, commerce and social interaction.

 Mark also serves on the boards for the Institute on Political Journalism and the Journalism Education Association's magazine.
-He regularly gives talks around the country on journalism and media law.
+He regularly gives talks around the world on his areas of expertise.